Billionaire Profile

 Early Life

 Alice Louise Walton was born on October 7, 1949, in Newport, Arkansas.
-She grew up in Bentonville, Arkansas, alongside her three brothers.
-She graduated from Bentonville High School in 1966 and later earned a B.A. in economics from Trinity University in San Antonio, Texas.
+She is the only daughter of Walmart founder Sam Walton and Helen Walton.
+Growing up in Bentonville, Arkansas, she graduated from Bentonville High School in 1966 and later earned a B.A. in economics from Trinity University in San Antonio, Texas.

 Rise to Success